EXCLUSIVE-Head of oil trader Hin Leong didn't disclose $800 mln losses-court filing

 The company "suffered about US$800 million in futures losses over the years but these were not reflected in the financial statements," he said.
 "In this regard, I had given instructions to the finance department to prepare the accounts without showing the losses and told them that I would be responsible if anything went wrong."

-Lim, reached by phone, declined comment to Reuters, as did his lawyer Patrick Ang, managing partner at Rajah & Tann Singapore LLP, who was reached by e-mail.
+Lim, reached by phone, declined comment to Reuters.
+Patrick Ang, managing partner at Rajah & Tann Singapore LLP, which is advising Hin Leong, also declined to comment when reached by e-mail.

 Lim's son Evan Lim Chee Meng, a director at HLT and Ocean Tankers, who also submitted a signed affidavit with the debt-moratorium request, did not respond to an email requesting comment.
 HLT and Ocean Tankers could not be reached for comment over the weekend.

-The 23 banks named in the filing declined or did not respond to emailed requests in the past several days for comment.
+Societe Generale said it was one of the banks' involved in the discussions with HLT but declined further comment.
+The remaining 22 banks named in the filing declined to comment or did not respond to emailed requests in the past several days.

 The affidavit, which said Lim was resigning immediately as director of the family-held company he founded half a century ago from a single delivery truck, did not specify over how many years the losses were incurred or why he was blaming HLT's difficulties on problems that arose largely in the past few months.